 - referring to the academic by their correct title

-Conclude your message by asking whether you could visit them in person, or at the very least speak over the telephone or via Skype.
+Conclude your message by asking whether you could visit them in person, or at the very least speak over the phone or via Skype/Zoom.
 If you receive no response within two weeks, send a follow-up email.

 Don't take any rejection personally.
 The academic may simply be too busy, already supervising several PhD students, or unsure whether your project is suitable.

 How do I make a good impression?

 If an academic agrees to meet you, they'll be aiming to discover whether you have the passion, tenacity and academic potential to complete a PhD.
 This means that conveying your determination to complete such an arduous research project is an absolute necessity.

 You can also display your enthusiasm by asking your supervisor relevant questions, such as: